Skip to main content

 Livestock Production and Welfare Group

-The Livestock Production and Welfare Group at the University of Sydney partners with industry to monitor and improve the welfare of the livestock in our care and the productivity of the systems in which these animals are raised.
+The Livestock Production and Welfare Group at the University of Sydney partners with industry to simultaneously improve animal production, welfare and system health.

 Our research focuses on the behavioural and metabolic response of livestock when subjected to adverse welfare conditions, and how this can be used to monitor animal welfare.